Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ## Install Istio

-If Istio is not yet installed the final output of the install prompts will provide the command below to install Istio.
+If Istio is not yet installed, the final output of the install prompts will provide the following command to install Istio:

 ```bash
 istioctl install --set profile=demo -f istio-override.yaml
 ```

-If Istio is already installed then no install command will be provided.
-Instead, the CLI will provide instructions for you to merge the provided `istio-override.yaml` file with your own Istio configuration.
+If Istio is already installed, then no install command will be provided.
+Instead, the CLI will provide instructions for you to merge the provided `istio-override.yaml` file with your own Istio configuration:

 ```bash
 Istio override file has been placed at /Users/Axway/istio-override.yaml